 Sally Cochrane – … Travel Agent – Safe Travels By Sally Blog

-My work allows me to attend travel launches and events which gives me great content to write about on my blog.
-I also get to attend ship inspections on a regular basis and go on a ‘famil’ trip each year.
-A ‘famil’ is like an educational trip where you travel with other travel agents hosted by tourism boards, airlines or hotels.
+My work allows me to attend travel launches and events which gives me great content to write about on my blog and boost my travel blogger career.
+I also get to attend ship inspections on a regular basis and go on a ‘family’ trip each year.
+A ‘family’ is like an educational trip where you travel with other travel agents hosted by tourism boards, airlines or hotels.
 It’s not really work!
 The best part about my job is getting feedback from clients about destinations I haven’t travelled to yet.

 Esther Sanye – … Nomadic Researcher – Triptoadventure

 I’m a researcher on sustainability and I love my job.
 As an international career, I have been traveling a lot.
 I have not only lived in 4 different countries during my master and my PhD, but I also perform between 3 to 5 work trips for conferences or field work every year.
 Beyond direct trips, being an international researcher has also allowed me to know people from all around the world and I just recently visited a friend in Malaysia that I met a couple of years ago during the PhD.
 Besides, I’m a nomadic researcher, so I will go where I have something to research, no matter where :)”.